-Guided Access 'child mode' on iPhone and iPad: What is it and how do you use it? - Pocket-lint
+Guided Access 'child mode' on iPhone and iPad: What is it and how do you use it?

 How to turn off Guided Access

-To turn off Guided Access, triple tap the home button or the side button, depending on your iPhone model.
+To turn off Guided Access, triple-tap the home button or the side button, depending on your iPhone model.
 You'll then need to enter your Guided Access passcode.
 It's also possible to double tap the home button or side button and use Touch ID or Face ID to end a Guided Access session - if you have set these up - more on that below.

-Once you have entered your passcode, or confirmed your identity through Face ID or Touch ID, tap the 'End' button in the top left corner of your screen and the Guided Access session will end and regrant access to your device.
+Once you have entered your passcode, or confirmed your identity through Face ID or Touch ID, tap the 'End' button in the top left corner of your screen and the Guided Access session will end and re-grant access to your device.

 How to access individual Guided Access settings

 You'll see the Guided Access Options button the first time you use Guided Access on each app.
-After that, each time you enable Guided Access on that particular app, the settings you selected the first time round will be remembered and automatically enabled when you hit the 'Start' button.
+After that, each time you enable Guided Access on that particular app, the settings you selected the first time around will be remembered and automatically enabled when you hit the 'Start' button.

-To change the Guided Access options for a particular app once you have set them, triple click the home button on a Touch ID iPhone or power button on a Face ID iPhone and enter your passcode or double click and confirm your identity with Face ID or Touch ID.
+To change the Guided Access options for a particular app once you have set them, triple-click the home button on a Touch ID iPhone or the power button on a Face ID iPhone and enter your passcode or double-click and confirm your identity with Face ID or Touch ID.
 The 'Options' button will then appear in the bottom left of your screen, allowing you to alter the settings for the particular app you're in.

 How to set your Guided Access passcode